 How would you deal with an actor or crew member who failed to comply with directions?

-Describe how you would make sure that production remained on schedule.
+Describe how you would make sure that a production remained on schedule.

-Describe the actions you would take to ensure that production remained on budget.
+Describe the actions you would take to ensure that a production remained on budget.

 What is your experience in directing musical theater and working with musicians as well as actors?